University_

 a.
 To continue receipt of the Scholarship, the recipient must maintain a minimum Semester Average Mark (SAM) of 50 each semester.

 b.
-The recipient must participate in the Sydney Policy Reform Project in at least one semester during the tenure of the Scholarship.
+The recipient must participate and fulfil all required commitments throughout the entire duration of the Sydney Policy Reform Project in at least one semester during the tenure of the Scholarship.

 c.
 The recipient must not undertake an exchange during the tenure of the Scholarship.